MrHedmad/kerblam-paper/src/main.typ

 These distinctions between data types enable further functions of Kerblam!.
 `kerblam data` shows the number and size of files of all types, to quickly check how much disk space is being used by the project.
-Fragile data can be deleted to save disk space with `kerblam data clean` and precious input data can be exported easily with `kerblam data pack`. `kerblam data pack` can also be used to export output data quickly to, for example, colleagues.
+Fragile data can be deleted to save disk space with `kerblam data clean` and precious input data can be exported easily with `kerblam data pack`. `kerblam data pack` can also be used to export output data quickly to be shared with, for example, colleagues.

-Allowing Kerblam! to manage the project's data can offload several chores usually done manually by the experimenter.
+Allowing Kerblam! to manage the project's data with these tools can offload several chores usually done manually by the experimenter.

 === Workflow management
 Kerblam! can manage multiple workflows written for any workflow manager.
 At its core, Kerblam! can spawn shell subprocesses that then execute the particular workflow manager, potentially one configured by the user.
+This allows Kerblam! to manage _other_ workflow managers, making them transparent to the user.

-However, Kerblam! works before and after the workflow manager to aid in several tasks.
+Kerblam! also can act before and after the workflow manager proper to aid in several tasks.
 Firstly, Kerblam! can manage workflows in the `src/workflows` folder *as if* they were written in the root of the project.
 It achieves this by moving the workflow files from said folder to the root of the repository _just before_ execution.
+This allows for slimmer workflows which do not crowd the root of the repository or conflict with each other, thus being more consistent.

 Secondly, it allows the concept of _input data profiles_.
 Data profiles are best explained through an example.
 Imagine an input file, `input.csv`, containing some data to be analysed.
-The experimenter may perhaps wish to test the workflows that they have written with a similar, but - say - smaller `test_input.csv`.
+The experimenter may wish to test the workflows that they have written with a similar, but - say - smaller `test_input.csv`.
 Kerblam! allows the hot-swapping of these files just before execution of the workflow manager trough profiles.
-By configuring them in the `kerblam.toml` file, the experimenter can execute a workflow manager (with `kerblam run`), specifying a profile.
+By configuring them in the `kerblam.toml` file, the experimenter can execute a workflow manager (with `kerblam run`), specifying a profile:
-Kerblam! will then swap these two files just before and just after the execution of the workflow to seamlessly use exactly the same workflow but with different input data.
+Kerblam! will then swap these two files just before and just after the execution of the workflow to seamlessly use exactly the same workflow but with different input data, in this case for testing purposes.

 Kerblam! supports _out of the box_ GNU `make` as its workflow manager of choice.
 Indeed, makefiles can directly be ran trough Kerblam! with no further configuration by the user.
+Any other workflow manager can be used by writing tiny shell wrappers with the proper invocation command.
+The range of workflow managers supported out-of-the-box by Kerblam! may increase in the future.

 === Containerization support
 Containers can be managed directly by Kerblam!.